mykauskas/artemis13-game/README.md

 # js-text-based-game
-A text based game created with html, css and javascript
+A text based game about astronaut survival on the moon

+* Created with html, css and javascript